elastic/azure-marketplace/README.md

 ## ARM template

 The output from the Azure Marketplace UI is fed directly to the ARM deployment template.
-You can use the ARM template on its own without going through the Marketplace.
-In fact, there are many features in the ARM template that are not exposed within the Marketplace such as configuring
+You can use the ARM template independently, without going through the Marketplace.
+In fact, there are many features in the ARM template that are not exposed within the Marketplace UI, such as configuring

 * Azure Storage account to use with Azure Repository plugin for Snapshot/Restore
 * Application Gateway to use for SSL/TLS and SSL offload